-Northern Lights in Calgary
+Northern Lights in Calgary 2024-2025

 Aurora borealis can be captured in South Alberta

-Best time: September–April
+Best time: September–July

 Calgary, located in southern Alberta, is not as famous for its aurora displays as the northernmost parts of the province.
 However, you still have a solid chance to witness there, the beautiful natural phenomenon which is caused by the so-called "solar wind".
 Now, let's get into the details!

-The best time to visit
+The best time to visit Calgary for Northern Lights

-If you want to go on an aurora-chasing adventure in Calgary, check the websites of the National Oceanic and Atmospheric Administration of the U.S. or the University of Alaska Fairbanks, which publish the most precise aurora forecasts.
-The best time to see the northern lights is from September to April.
-Spring and fall equinoxes are known to bring increased geomagnetical activity, hence your chances to see Northern Lights get bigger.
+If you want to go on an aurora-chasing adventure in Calgary, check the websites of the NOAA/NWS Space Weather Prediction Center, University of Alaska Fairbanks, or University of Alberta, which publish the most precise aurora forecasts.

 Nose Hill Park, northwest of Calgary, is the best place to chase the Northern Lights if you got caught by an aurora alert in the city.
-A huge park with natural landscape covers about 4.2 sq mi (11 sq.km), being the fourth-largest urban park in the country.
+A huge park with a natural landscape covers about 4.2 sq mi (11 sq.km), being the fourth-largest urban park in the country.
 It means that you can get away far enough from the light pollution of the big city and find a few really dark areas.
 The park also has plenty of open space where you can take a good look at the sky without trees or buildings hindering the view.

 Horseshoe Canyon